 "I lied.
 This, my dear Cammie, is a date.
 The one I have owed you for so long, so don't say anything and let's have a good time.
 Who knows it may end in a kiss?
 Well, that is if the clock doesn't strike twelve.
 You don't want your carriage to turn back into a pumpkin, do you?"

 Cammie didn't know what to say in response, so she settled on a simple smile and a glimmer of happiness in her eyes.

 Zach stood up and walked over to the girl.
 He took her hand in his and allowed himself to lean forward for a kiss.

 It was unlike the other kisses they had shared.
-This one wasn't rushed or hard or forceful; it was slow and passionate like they had all the time in the world.
+This one wasn't rushed or hard; it was slow and passionate like they had all the time in the world.
 Cammie could feel a spark go off in her mind, lighting a fire that filled her whole body and before she knew it Zach had her pressed up against the wall, the only things on her mind his lips, his tongue, and his hands, but then he pulled away.

 "I usually like to save the fun for the fourth date, but it seems like you just can't resist me," Zach teased.

 Cammie rolled her eyes and smacked his shoulder.
 "Zach-,"